Flomp/wanderer/docs/src/content/docs/use/community-interaction.md

 ### How to Find Users

-To discover and connect with other Wanderer users, you can use the search bar located on the Wanderer homepage.
+To discover and connect with other wanderer users, you can use the search bar located on the wanderer homepage.
 Simply enter the name or full handle of the user you're looking for—for example, `@bob@trails.social`.
 The search will return matching profiles from your instance as well as from other federated wanderer servers.

 Once you've found the profile you're interested in, click on it to view the user's public profile page.
 From there, you can see their shared trails and lists, and choose to follow them.